code-423n4/2023-02-ethos-findings/data/Sathish9098-G.md

 ### [G-9]  USE REQUIRE INSTEAD OF ASSERT

 When a require statement fails, any gas spent after the failing condition is refunded to the caller.
 This can help prevent unnecessary gas usage and make the contract more efficient.
 On the other hand, when an assert statement fails, all remaining gas is consumed and cannot be refunded, which can be wasteful and lead to more expensive transactions

-The assert() and require() functions are a part of the error handling aspect in Solidity.
-Solidity makes use of state-reverting error handling exceptions.
-This means all changes made to the contract on that call or any sub-calls are undone if an error is thrown.
-It also flags an error.

-They are quite similar as both check for conditions and if they are not met, would throw an error.

 The big difference between the two is that the assert() function when false, uses up all the remaining gas and reverts all the changes made.